 Am I great at putting things away that are out of place, or do I tend to leave things sitting out after I use them?

 If you tend to put things away more often than not, then containers with lids probably won’t trip you up.
 Similarly, you may be able to get away with stashing your container in a drawer or cabinet, since opening it to put something away probably won’t be a big deal to you.
-There are tons of cute lidded containers out there.
+Cute lidded containers are everywhere on Amazon.
 I love these:

 Full disclosure: I’m just a tiny bit obsessed with SCOUT bins.